How much does solar cost?

-Curious about the cost of solar energy?
+Curious about the cost of solar panels?
 We’ve got you covered.
 In this article, we’ll dive into the topic of solar pricing, shedding light on the factors that influence costs.
-We’ll also explore potential add-ons like battery backup and Sunlight Backup, and how they can impact the final price.
-For a comprehensive comparison of solar quotes, be sure to check out our previous blog post: How to Compare Solar Quotes.
-If you want to know what solar will cost on YOUR home, get a free solar assessment today!
+We’ll also explore potential add-ons like battery backup or Tesla Powerwalls, and how they can impact the final price.

 Factors influencing solar costs

 Solar costs can vary based on several factors, including the size of the solar system, chosen equipment, system complexity, and general market conditions.
-On average, solar systems are priced between $2.50 to $3.50 per watt (W) based on these variables.
+On average, solar systems are priced between $2.70 to $3.50 per watt (W).
+This means that if your proposal is for a 7kW system, it would cost between $18,900 – $24,500.
+The larger the system, the more expensive it will be!
 It’s important to note that market prices can fluctuate, so staying up-to-date on current rates is crucial.
-Ground-mounted systems also cost more than roof-mounted solar systems.
+Ground-mounted systems also tend to cost more than roof-mounted solar systems (but may perform better).
+If your salesman is speaking only of “monthly payments”, that’s a red flag– find out the cost of the system before you overpay.

 Understanding system size